-White Trail is a 2.9 mile trail located near Central Huron, ON that offers the chance to see wildlife.
+White Trail is a 6 mile out and back trail located near Central Huron, ON that offers the chance to see wildlife.
 The trail is primarily used for hiking, walking, and snowshoeing and is accessible year-round.

 Hullett Provincial Wildlife Area , Admin PHONE: 519-482-7011

 The white trail is a favourite of mine and deserves to be more popular - I've hiked some segments of the white trail more often than any other in the area.
 Anyone who has already hiked the nearby Maple Bush trail and has enjoyed it, should hike this one also.
 The section that runs north from the conservation road parking area (in the middle of the wildlife area) is the best, in my opinion.
 This is a good trail for nature lovers because it is "birdy" (in other words, has more birds than most) and runs through just about every natural habitat in the area.